Breeder Dog Custodians

 - A telephone interview

-- A group orientation held at GDB's California campus in San Rafael
+- A group orientation held at Guide Dogs for the Blind’s California campus in San Rafael

 - A home visit, which includes yard and fence evaluations